Film & Television – Adult Child

 Documentary

 A Girl in the River: The Price of Forgiveness (Urdu: دریا میں ایک لڑکی: معافی کی قیمت). directed by Sharmeen Obaid-Chinoy.
 2015.
 SOC Films.
 USA/Pakistan.
 [Oscar-winning short documentary about a 19 year old survivor of an attempted honor killing in Pakistan.
-It convinced the Pakistani government to revise its laws.]
+It convinced the Pakistani government to revise its laws.
+NPR Interview.]

 Erasing Family.
 Directed by Ginger Gentile.
 2020.
 [The film has been endorsed by the American Psychological Association.]